ramottamado/ramottamado.github.io/_posts/2020-06-16-how-to-use-hbase-fuzzyrowfilter-in-spark.md

 ## Implementation

-Let's try how to implement this in Apache Spark with Scala.
-First, we will create a **case class** containing the fuzzy row key pattern and the corresponding mask info.
+Let's try to implement this in Apache Spark with Scala.
+First, we will create a **case class** containing the fuzzy row key pattern and the corresponding mask info:

 ```scala
 case class FuzzyData(rowKeyPattern: String, maskInfo: String)